 A holistic agriculture certification encompassing pasture-based animal welfare, fairness for farmers and workers, and robust requirements for soil health and land management.

-Any naturally occurring, theoretically inexhaustible source of energy—such as biomass, solar, wind, tidal, wave and hydroelectric power—not derived from fossil or nuclear fuel.
+Any naturally occurring, theoretically inexhaustible source of energy—such as biomass, solar, wind, tidal and wave—not derived from fossil or nuclear fuel.

 Responsible land management